Davygod/KEST2/windows_verkefni.md

   * ???
 * Which subcategory would you use change the account type from administrator to standard?
   * ???
+* The User Accounts category allows you to adjust user settings, such as account types and change passwords.
+Questions:
-* Which subcategory would you use to view, edit, or remove the web and Windows credentials?
+Which subcategory would you use to view, edit, or remove the web and Windows credentials?
   * ???
+* The Appearance and Personalization category allows you to configure the look and feel of Windows, such as the taskbar, navigation, and File Explorer options.
+Questions:
-* Which subcategory would you use to customize the Taskbar?
+Which subcategory would you use to customize the Taskbar?
   * ???
 * Which subcategory would you use to show hidden files and folders?
   * ???
 * Which subcategory would you use to show extensions for known file types?
   * ???
+* The Clock and Region category allows you to change the date, time, and region settings in Windows 10.
+In Windows 8.1 and 7, the Clock, Language, and Region category allows you to change the language settings in addition to date, time, and region settings.
+Questions:
-* Which subcategory would you use to change the time zone?
+Which subcategory would you use to change the time zone?
   * ???
 * Which subcategory would you use to change date format?
   * ???
 * Which subcategory would you use to synchronize the time on a computer with a specific web server on the Internet?
   * ???
+* The Ease of Access category allows you to customize the Windows operating system for all types of users.
+This category also provides the configuration of voice control of the computer.
+Questions:
-* Which subcategory would you use to configure the computer to read aloud any text on the screen?
+Which subcategory would you use to configure the computer to read aloud any text on the screen?
   * ???
 * Which subcategory would you use to improve the computer’s ability to understand your voice and improve the dictation accuracy?
   * ???
 ### 11.2.2.3 Lab - User Accounts
+* The __Create New Account__ window opens.
+Type the name provided by your instructor in the __Name the account and choose an account type__ field and select __Standard user__ as the account type.
+Questions:
-* What can a user do with a limited account?
+What can a user do with a limited account?
   * A limited user account is, quite simply, access on your computer that allows you to do basic things for your work or day-to-day use.
 This includes sending emails, writing documents, and getting online.
 These require basic permissions on the computer.
 Limited User Accounts are often used by employers.
 * What limitations does this type of an account have?
   * With a limited user account, the user is unable to install software or hardware.
 Inability to change account name and type.
 When it comes to changing the type of account or the name on the account, only those with full user accounts or computer administrator accounts can make those changes.
 * What information is listed for the new account?
   * ???
+* Select __Administrator__ as the account type and click __Change Account Type__.
+Question:
-* What is the advantage of having most users work within a Standard user account?
+What is the advantage of having most users work within a Standard user account?
   * Standard accounts are the basic accounts you use for normal everyday tasks.
 As a Standard user, you can do just about anything you would need to do, such as running software or personalizing your desktop.
 Standard with Family Safety: These are the only accounts that can have parental controls.
 What's more using a standard account will prevent most malware and other malicious programs and apps from making changes to your Windows system.
 And as you can imagine, that makes your system more secure.
+* Select the account to be deleted.
+Click __Delete the account__.
+Question:
-* For this lab, select Delete Files.
+For this lab, select __Delete Files__.
 What are the other options?
 When would you choose the other options?
   * ???
-* Why is it important to protect all accounts with strong passwords?
+* __Reflection Question:__ Why is it important to protect all accounts with strong passwords?
   * A strong password provides essential protection from financial fraud and identity theft.
 One of the most common ways that hackers break into computers is by guessing passwords.
 Simple and commonly used passwords enable intruders to easily gain access and control of a computing device.
 * Why would you create a user with Standard privileges?
   * In a nutshell, a user logged into an account with Administrator privileges can do pretty much anything on the computer.
 He/she can view every file on the system, change system-wide system settings, run all installed programs, add new programs, install new hardware and change the usernames and passwords of other users.